nomadicmehul/CloudCaptain/Kubernetes/Interview-questions/readme.md

 Kubernetes pods can be used in two ways. they are as follows:

-Pods that can run in a single container
+1. Pods that can run in a single container
-Pods that can run with multiple containers when it is required to work together
+2. Pods that can run with multiple containers when it is required to work together

 ##### What are the different types of multiple-container pods?
 There are three different types of multi-container pods.
 They are as follows:

-Sidecar: The Sidecar pattern is a single node pattern made of two containers of the application.
+1. Sidecar: The Sidecar pattern is a single node pattern made of two containers of the application.
 It contains the core logic of the application and it sends the logic files to the bucket.
-Adapter: It is used to standardize and normalize the output application or monitor data for aggregation.
+2. Adapter: It is used to standardize and normalize the output application or monitor data for aggregation.
 It performs restructuring, and reformatting and can write the correct formatted output for the application.
-Ambassador: It is a proxy pattern that allows connecting other containers with a port on the localhost.
+3. Ambassador: It is a proxy pattern that allows connecting other containers with a port on the localhost.

 ##### What is the Namespace?
 How many namespaces are there in Kubernetes?
 A namespace is used to work with multiple teams or projects spread across.
 It is used to divide the cluster resources for multiple users.

-Q. What is kubectl?
+##### What is kubectl?
 Kubectl is the command-line tool used to control the Kubernetes clusters.
 It provides the CLI to run the command against clusters to create and manage the Kubernetes components.

 ##### What are the different types of services in Kubernetes?